Tell me where to send the $233M webinar case study?

 VC Project Support

-...hoping SEs and development specialists will add value but know they must focus on meeting schedule and budget.
+Systems Engineers and development specialists who want to add value, but know they must meet schedule and budget.

 Medical Equipment Developers

-...afraid expensive final validation testing will over-run the budget and cause deadly delays.
+Those afraid that expensive final validation testing will over-run the budget or cause deadly delays.

-...who have had some success but see their activity suffering from the 80/20 rule of failures.
+Those who have had some success but see their activity suffering from the 80/20 rule of development failures.

 If one or more of these concerns is impacting your team, then I can help you!